Slumber Falls Camp Summer Programs

-Springs Alive – This camp for kids who have completed the first and second grades.
-This camp is held during the 4th of July week and helps children acclimate to the camp environment through lots of activities and hands on involvement from the staff.
-While this camp is only spans four days, children learn the Bible stories, engage in fun group activities, swim, create arts and crafts, go on hikes, and explore God through creation.
+This camp for kids who have completed the first and second grades.
+This camp helps children acclimate to the camp environment through lots of activities and hands on involvement from the staff.
+While this camp only spans four days, children learn Bible stories, engage in fun group activities, swim, create arts and crafts, go on hikes, and explore God through creation.
 Campers experience a high staff to camper ratio which is around 1:3 so that they get great supervision, high staff interaction, and diverse skill sets.

 Sports Camp offers a more active youth camp experience to connect to others and form a community through games and sporting activities.
 Sports Camp incorporates leadership development skills while using sports as the vehicle for the application of these skills.
 Campers experience a variety of sports throughout the week.

 Roaring Rapids– June 25- July 1

 This camp consists of the oldest group of youth at camp, youth that have completed 9th, 10th, 11th, and 12th grades.
 Like Living Waters, the camp is more intense and speaks to the current context of the participants.
 Counselors are older, more mature, and serve as spiritual guides and mentors.
 The relationship with these campers seeks to help them mature into active, aware, and passionate members of the church.
 Counselors help them uncover their personal gifts and how they can use them to transform lives and communities.
 Campers are encouraged to wrestle with various theological stances and to develop skills to articulate their beliefs yet be humble to continue to grow and develop.